gallerymiguel/candidate-search/README.md

 ## Usage

 1. **Search**: Enter a username or keyword to search for GitHub profiles.
-2. **Filter**: The app automatically filters profiles based on email, location, and bio.
 3. **Save**: Click the "+" button to save a profile.
 4. **View Details**: Click on a candidate's name to view more detailed information.